BIGJRA/BIGJRA.github.io/rejuv.md

 My site hasn't been completely rolled out yet: I could use some help to double check these things:

-Does every battle have a field listed (including No Field)?
+- Does every battle have a field listed (including No Field)?
 Should be yes.

-Are there any encounter tables with field listed?
+- Are there any encounter tables with field listed?
 Should be no.

-Does every encounter table have at most 6 columns (3 types, 3 % columns)?
+- Does every encounter table have at most 6 columns (3 types, 3 % columns)?
 Should be yes.

-Are there any inconsistent formatting / syntax issues?
+- Are there any inconsistent formatting / syntax issues?
 Should be no.

-Does every table of contents hyperlink correctly bring you to the right section?
+- Does every table of contents hyperlink correctly bring you to the right section?
 Should be yes.

-Are there moments of me being arrogant and disparaging?
+- Are there moments of me being arrogant and disparaging?
 I started writing this as a teenager and I'm sure there are moments like this.
 I don't want to call a fight "easy" if there are players that might struggle with it, for example.
 Let me know!

 Welcome to my walkthrough of Pokemon Rejuvenation!

-While you're here, try checking out [my Youtube Channel](https://www.youtube.com/channel/UCsBx7xQxOKBsEP4k28h-KgQ)!
+While you're here, try checking out [my YouTube Channel](https://www.youtube.com/channel/UCsBx7xQxOKBsEP4k28h-KgQ)!
 I post various fan-game things from time to time.

 Do you have concerns/suggestions/etc?
 Message me on Discord with